by Omkar Mahajan

 Dictatorial Rule and Oppression in Tibet before Chinese involvement

 Moreover, the Chinese government presents a narrative that the Dalai Lama was a dictator who ruled Tibet as a tyrant and that 95 percent of the Tibetans were slaves.
 China then elaborates that the people were beaten and that many young children were forcibly removed from their homes and tortured to serve monks and that some were even raped and sexually abused.
 The narrative that China presents includes notions that the people were oppressed and were tied to the land and that mutilations were common forms of punishment.
-Indeed, several scholars on Tibet classify the existing society in Tibet as one of a feudalistic serfdom.
-Thus, China presents itself as one of liberating the Tibetan people from the Dalai Lama.
+Indeed, several scholars on Tibet classified the society in Tibet as a feudalistic serfdom.
+Thus, China presents a narrative of liberating the Tibetan people from the Dalai Lama.
 However, this narrative is false for several reasons.

 However, Hita elaborated in a later interview that his quotes had been taken out of context and that he is still supportive of Tibetan Buddhism.
 “That experience was really good and I so appreciate it.
 However, certain media find ways to sensationalize and exaggerate an unusual story.
 So I hope that what appears in news print is not read and taken too literally.
 Don’t believe everything that is written!
 Experience shows that however hard one tries in interviews to sincerely and honestly convey key information, the printed result can tend towards sensationalism to get the most attention.
 FPMT is doing a great job and Lama Zopa is an immensely special person – very inspiring and a great yogi. […] There is no separation between myself and FPMT,” Hita said.
 FPMT is a Buddhist Organization that is the Foundation for the Preservation of the Mahayana Tradition.

-Molyneux does frequently cite Melwyn Goldstein throughout his video, which leads to a discussion of whether Tibet was a feudalistic serfdom society.
+Molyneux does frequently cite Melvyn Goldstein throughout his video, which leads to a discussion of whether Tibet was a feudalistic serfdom society.
 Goldstein was one of the first Tibetan scholars to classify pre-Chinese occupation of Tibet as a feudalistic serfdom society with the majority of people having little rights and being forced to work for lords and landowners.
 He also argues that the people were tied to the land and unable to move and that the rich took advantage of the poor.
 His claim that Tibet was a serfdom society first appeared in his writings as early as 1968.
 However, since then, many academic scholars have now disputed his views stating that terms like serfdom and feudalism carry a Eurocentric bias and do not accurately describe the society in Tibet.
 Scandinavian anthropologist from the University of Oslo, Heidi Fjeld, argued against Goldstein’s views in the early 2000’s and claimed that instead of a feudalistic serfdom, a more accurate depiction of the society in Tibet would be a caste-like hierarchy similar to the one in Ancient India.
 Furthermore, numerous scholars and academics have discredited Goldstein’s views and have stated that it is an inaccurate reflection of the society of Tibet.
 The leading Buddhist scholar in the west and a professor at Columbia University, Thurman, pictured Tibet as “a mandala of the peaceful, perfected universe.”
-Furthermore, Hugh Edward Richardson, the British Trade Envoy to Tibet and one of the last Europeans to know Tibet before the Chinese invasion, characterized Tibet as extremely poor and that differences between the rich and poor were largely nonexistent (Powers 22).
-In a 1998 article, journalist Barbara Crossette articulated that “scholars of Tibet mostly agree that there has been no systematic serfdom in Tibet in centuries.”
+Additionally, Hugh Edward Richardson, the British Trade Envoy to Tibet and one of the last Europeans to know Tibet before the Chinese invasion, characterized Tibet as extremely poor and that differences between the rich and poor were largely nonexistent (Powers 22).
+Also, in a 1998 article, journalist Barbara Crossette articulated that “scholars of Tibet mostly agree that there has been no systematic serfdom in Tibet in centuries.”
+Thus, the number of scholars who argue against Goldstein casts doubt on his views.

 Alleged mutilation and torture